 Location: Ridge Road, Ottawa

-Useful info: free parking and public washrooms are available; dogs are not permitted on the trail
+Useful info: Free parking and public washrooms are available; dogs are not permitted on the trail.

 Point Pelee covers the narrow peninsula jutting out into Lake Erie just south of Leamington in Southwestern Ontario and is Canada’s most ecologically diverse national park.
 The park consists of marshland, forest and sandy beaches with well-maintained hiking, paddling and cycling trails.
-The 1-kilometre boardwalk trail loops through the inland marsh with lookout spots and telescopes to view birds and other wildlife.
+The one-kilometre boardwalk trail loops through the inland marsh with lookout spots and telescopes to view birds and other wildlife.

 Location: 1118 Point Pelee Drive, Leamington

-Useful info: admission fees and operating hours apply; parking is available at the entrance and facilities include a visitor centre and washrooms
+Useful info: Admission fees and operating hours apply; parking is available at the entrance and facilities include a visitor centre and washrooms.

 Overlooking the north shore of Lake Ontario in Northumberland County, Presqu’ile is an operating provincial park with numerous camping sites, a sandy beach, seasonal visitor centres, a heritage lighthouse and several hiking trails.